manuindersekhon/carousel-3d-animation-challenge/README.md

 An infinite looping carousel with various 3D transformations, shadows and mirror effect.
 See demo below for more details.

 You can provide any widget as a carousel item.
-Below examples show image and text widgets as carousel items. `home_page.dart` has both methods `_simpleContent` and `_imageContent`, you can replace in code the one that you want to test in example app.
+Below examples show image and text widgets as carousel items.

 ## Demo

 > NOTE: Example app Carousel is currently best optimized for portrait / square aspect ratios.
-I'll update the example to adapt to larger screen sizes (or you can can run the app locally and test accordingly).
+I'll update the example demo to adapt to larger screen sizes later (or you can can run the app locally and test accordingly).

 Demo link: https://carousel-challenge-5cbb5.web.app/